verdigado/nc-share-tools/README.md

 # Nextcloud Circles Share Migration
 PHP script to migrate all shares to nextcloud circles, which get replaced by shares to the individual circle members.
-The script writes all migrated shares into a CSV file.
+The script writes all migrated shares into CSV files.

 ![CSV Export](docs/csv_export.png)